Ain’t Nobody Like the Peabody I Got

 So what am I talking about?
 Well, there’s actually a debate about whether Mr. Peabody the Dinosaur is a triceratops or a torosaurus.
 These debates are obviously a bit more difficult due to the extinct nature of the animals in question.
 But this debate involves one Mr. Jack Horner who is most likely the only present-day paleontologist you’ve ever heard of, if you’ve heard of any at all.

-The following is from the Yale Daily News:
+The following is from the Yale Daily News [link dead]:

 Montana State University researchers John Scannella and Jack Horner argue that the Torosaurus is not a distinct dinosaur species — in fact, it is just an adult Triceratops, the researchers claimed in a paper published July in the Journal of Vertebrate Paleontology.
 But Yale paleontologists Nick Longrich and Jacques Gauthier said they have evidence that Yale’s torosauruses are not adults, so they cannot be adult triceratopses.